kharitonov-t-a/testtask/README.md

-# testtask
+# Watermark
-На сколько помню делает watermark на картинках.
+Adds a watermark to the picture.